solar-colm/solar-colm.github.io/call.md

 ---
 layout: page
 title: Submission Guide
 subtitle:
 ---

 <h3 style='margin-bottom: 10pt;'>Call for Papers</h3>

 <div class='description' style='font-size: 11pt;'>

-The 2nd Socially Responsible Language Modelling Research (SoLaR) workshop at NeurIPS 2024 is soliciting papers on the socially responsible development and deployment of language models (and related systems such as multimodal models or LM-based agents), as well as their impacts.
+The 3rd Socially Responsible Language Modelling Research (SoLaR) workshop at COLM 2025 is soliciting papers on the socially responsible development and deployment of language models (and related systems such as multimodal models or LM-based agents), as well as their impacts.
 The workshop will welcome experts and practitioners from various domains, with a shared commit-